nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 6. The system should work on both 32-bit and 64-bit environments.
 7. The system should be usable by a novice who has never used a CLI app before.
 8. The project is expected to adhere to a schedule that delivers features of a milestone for every two weeks.
 9. Should be able to hold up to 1000 event managers and participants without a noticeable delay (less than 2 seconds) in performance for typical usage.
+10. The product should be for a single user i.e. (not a multi-user product), and should not depend on a remote server and does not require an installer.
+11. The software should work on the Windows, Linux, and OS-X platforms.
+12. The GUI should work well with standard screen resolutions 1920x1080 and higher, and for screen scales 100% and 125%.
+It should be usable for resolutions 1280x720 and higher, and for screen scales 150%.
     *{More to be added}*

 ### Glossary